Fascinating and Important Facts about Beethoven

 Did you know he presented his first concert at the age of seven?
 He learned to play the piano when he was a kid.
 When he was 12 he started composing pieces with strange names such as “Lied an Einen Säugling” (Song for an Infant).
 Later, he composed “Elegie auf den Tod eines Pudels” (Elegy on the Death of a Poodle).
 But the story of the poodle remained unknown and unclear.

 Deafness couldn’t stop him from composing music.
-He brilliantly managed to compose an opera, four solo concerti, six symphonies, six-string sonatas, five-string quartets, seven piano sonatas, four overtures, five sets of piano variations, two sextets, four trios, and 72 songs.
-He had the most productive years in his musical career.
+Despite his deafness, he continued to compose some of his most renowned works.Overcoming the obstacle of hearing loss, this remarkable individual relied on the vibrations of the piano, feeling the music through the floor.
+With brilliance, this composer managed to create an opera, four solo concerts, six symphonies, six-string sonatas, five-string quartets, seven piano sonatas, four overtures, five sets of piano variations, two sextets, four trios, and 72 songs during the most productive years in their musical career.

 In 1801, he fell in love with a noblewoman Julie (“Giulietta”) Guicciardi.
 Unfortunately, he couldn’t marry a countess because he was a commoner.
-His popular Piano Sonata no.14 called “Moonlight,” was written in the memory of her.
+His popular Piano Sonata No. 14 called “Moonlight,” was written in memory of her.

 Later, in 1799 he fell in love with Josephine Brunswick while he gave her piano lessons.
 She was also a countess.
 But her family forced her to break up with him.

-The great music composer died at 56 during a thunderstorm.
+We have read stories of people killed by musical instruments but Beethoven died at 56 during a thunderstorm.
 When we look back at his life, he suffered from many diseases such as jaundice, chronic hepatitis, colitis, rheumatic fever, different skin diseases, and liver cirrhosis.
 But his actual cause of death remains unknown.
 Like his death, his last words are also a mystery.
 People speculate that after accepting a case of wine as a present, Beethoven said, “Pity, pity, too late.”
 Some people believe that these words symbolize “Plaudite, amici, comedia finita est” meaning, “applaud, my friends, the comedy is over.”
-Other people say his final words were“I shall hear in heaven”.
+Other people say his final words were“I shall hear in heaven.”

 Read Next